swieja/my_semgrep_rules/README.md

 [...]
 ```

-3. Run generateReport.py, it will:
+3. Run generateReport.py, it performs the following actions:
-- clone the repository from list,
+- Clones the repository from the provided list.
-- run semgrep using given config (directory with rules),
+- Runs Semgrep using the specified configuration (directory with rules).
-- store reports in given directory,
+- Stores the generated reports in the designated directory.
-- store results in csv format in specified path.
+- Saves the results in CSV format at the specified path.

 ```console
 python3 generateReport.py -l ~/repo_list \